asterisk/documentation/docs/Development/Debugging/Getting-a-Backtrace.md

----
+!!! note

-**Note:**  Don't attach core files on the bug tracker as they are only useful on the machine they were generated on.
+    Don't attach core files on the bug tracker as they are only useful on the machine they were generated on.
 We only need the output of ast\_coredumper.

----
+[//]: # (end-note)

 ### ast\_coredumper